Champii/crypto-dht/README.md

 ## Disclaimer

-This software and the associated DHT are still Proof Of Concept, and still under development.
+This software and the associated DHT are only Proof Of Concept.

-A lot of work is needed to reach a real-world usable state.
+The repo is quite old and not maintained anymore.

-PR are welcomed !
+Feel free to fork it but be prepared for a lot of troubles.

 ## Background